hypertensiune/LeResume/README.md

 ## Contributing & new templates
+Each template is built using a simple component system and style sheet.
+Everything is located in ```/src/Templates```

 - Fork this repository
 - Clone the project
 - Commit and push changes to your fork